Inference from gated first-passage times

 \emph{First-passage times from gated observations.---} We begin our analysis by noting that for $n_0 \not\in \mathcal{Q}$ we have

-where the probability for a detection event occurring at time $t$ has two contributions: (i) the first detection time coinciding with the first-passage time, and (ii) the gate being closed during the first-passage event, and detection happening strictly after this event.
+where the probability for a detection event occurring at time $t$ has two contributions: (i) the detection time coinciding with the first-passage time, and (ii) the gate being closed during the first-passage event (I), and detection happening strictly after this moment in time.
 The Laplace transform of Eq.~\eqref{eq1}, can be expressed in compact form as \cite{SI}

 where $\lambda = \alpha + \beta$, and $\mathbb{1}(\sigma_0)$ takes values $+1$ or $-1$ when $\sigma_0 = A$ or $I$, respectively.
 By explicitly writing down the equations for $\sigma_0 = A$ and $I$, and further eliminating $\widetilde{F}_{s+\lambda}(m|n_0)$ from the equations, we arrive at \cite{SI}